 (c) At intervals as defined in agency polices.

-The agency shall include attention to client population and needs in determining the appropriate intervals at which to collect data.
-The agency may describe different intervals based on varying population characteristics.
+The provider shall include attention to client population and needs in determining the appropriate intervals at which to collect data.
+The provider may describe different intervals based on varying population characteristics.

 Promulgated Under: 119.03